sam-packer/Portfolio/src/content/blog/upgrading-to-astro-52.md

 Web development is a fast-paced field, with frameworks and libraries constantly evolving.
 Staying up to date with your dependencies is crucial.
 Neglecting them can lead to a scenario where everything breaks at once.
 I learned this the hard way with the documentation site I built for [Plex](https://plex.us.org).
-One of my biggest mistakes was developing directly on the server using the basic nano editor instead of a fully fledged IDE.
+One of my biggest mistakes was writing the documentation directly on the server using the basic nano editor instead of a fully fledged IDE.
 Switching to WebStorm was a game changer.
-As a JetBrains product, it’s robust and intuitive, and it has become my go-to tool for development.
+As a JetBrains product, it’s robust and intuitive, and it has become my go-to tool for web development.
 Recently, I gave the Plex documentation a major overhaul, upgrading all dependencies and rewriting outdated content to ensure it stays relevant.

 Applying the lessons I’ve learned, I’ve made it a priority to keep the dependencies for my personal portfolio up to date.
 My portfolio is built with Astro, Svelte, TailwindCSS, and DaisyUI, a stack I’ll dive into in more detail in a